 3. Leverage Lists, Tables, and FAQs

 These elements are easy for AI to chunk, extract, and present in answers.
-Treat each row, bullet, or answer as a standalone knowledge unit.
+Treat each row, bullet, or answer as a standalone knowledge unit that improves user engagement and user satisfaction.

 4. Implement Internal Fragment Linking

-Use anchor links to specific sections or objects in your content.
+Use anchor links and contextual internal links between sections, key pages, and supporting guides on other pages.
 This allows better referencing and sharing of micro-content.

 5. Add Metadata to Modular Components